3-Year Backtest: Buy and Hold DIA (SPDR Dow Jones Industrial Average ETF Trust)

 Price Trend (Normalized)

-This translates into an annualized return of 15.20% over the entire period.
-The return is strong and meaningfully higher than long-term market averages.
-It suggests effective asset selection or strategy execution during a favorable environment.
+This translates into an annualized return of 12.64% over the entire period.
+This return is moderately above long-term averages.
+It reflects solid long-term performance and an effective strategy.

 Drawdown and Risk